Madugundu's received a BA from Andhra University Vishakapatnam. They worked as a manager of a private company called Kurnool, AP for years.

-In north, south India, many new kingdoms emerged after the end of the Gupta period.
-In the north, the kingdom of Hrashvardhana was the most powerful and in the south it was the Pallavas.
+In north and south India, many new kingdoms emerged after the end of the Gupta period.
+In the north, the kingdom of Hrashvardhana was the most powerful, and in the south, it was the Pallavas.
 Deccan was dominated by the Chalukyas.

 King Harshvardhana (606 – 647 AD)

 As we know, the Gupta inscriptions and coins give us a lot of information about the Gupta Period.
 Similarly, we can find out about some rulers from their biographies.
 Harshavardhana, who ruled for around 1,400 years, is one such ruler.